 "Escape From New York" (1981)

 John Carpenter's "Escape From New York" imagined that all of Manhattan has been turned into a giant, maximum-security prison to manage violence and crime run amok -- and that we'd realize this future by 1997.

 "Blade Runner" (1982)

 Perhaps realizing that we would not have lifelike, sentient robot "replicants" by the year 2019, "Blade Runner" actually got a sequel in 2017 that kicked things forward to 2049.

 A recurring theme on this list is that movies whose titles are years are inherently dated.
 And there's no better example of that than the adaptation of George Orwell's dystopian novel "1984."
 The book was first adapted to the screen in 1956, then again in 1984 itself.
-But the year still has an unusual connotation with the future, as the latest season of "American Horror Story" was subtitled "1984" and even the next "Wonder Woman" movie will be set in 1984.
+But the year still has an unusual connotation with the future, as the latest season of "American Horror Story" was subtitled "1984" and even the second "Wonder Woman" movie with Gal Gadot was set in 1984.

 "The Running Man" (1987)

 Another example of how reality TV has taken over the airwaves, Arnold Schwarzenegger stars in this campy sci-fi set in 2017 where he's recruited for a deadly, futuristic game show in which he's forced to fight for his survival.